 Research

-Some of this work has found its way into wider public discourse — with coverage in outlets such as Time, HuffPost, and Vice, among others.
+Some of this work reached readers beyond academic journals, with coverage in outlets such as Time, HuffPost, and Vice, among others.
+The complete bibliographic record is on the Publications page.

 Research Lines